 There’s nothing more satisfying for me than climbing a mountain to epic views, then making it down in time for a nice dinner and indoor plumbing.
 (Yes I’m a princess).
 Here in Canterbury New Zealand there are many opportunities for such walks.
 But for an added sense of achievement and adventure, I like to stretch myself and climb a 2000m high peak from the bottom.
-There are limited opportunities for summitting a 2000m peak in a day due to the often long distances involved, however I’ve managed a few in the past year, and have a few more on the to-do list.
+There are limited opportunities for summitting a 2000m peak in a day due to the often long distances involved, however I’ve managed a few since coming to live in Canterbury, and always have one or two on the to-do list.

 For now I’ll share the peaks I’ve done, and then add to this list as I do more.
 Just click on the title or picture to open my original blog post on each walk.